Michael Hewitt · Executive Vocal Presence

 05

 A prospect says "No, I'm good" and your brain shuts off.
 A VP puts you on the spot and you start talking without knowing where you're headed.
-A debate gets heated and you fold instead of holding your ground.
-Your nervous system takes over, your clarity collapses, and you either over-talk, shut down, or default to the habits that got you here in the first place.
+A debate heats up and you fold instead of holding your ground.
+Fight-or-flight kicks in, clarity collapses, and you over-talk, shut down, or default to the habits that got you here.

 06